jakobvaa/trello-relative-due-date/src/README.md

 1.Request IEEE CIS support

-	* Contact IEEE CIS Conference Organising Tool Support : pauline@ntnu.no
+	* Contact IEEE CIS Conference Organising Tool Support : CIS-CO-TOOL-SUPPORT@LISTSERV.IEEE.ORG

 	Your board will now have both Technical and IEEE CIS Conference Committee support for any questions you may have.